LogoLogo

 • Conveyancing fees

 You will need to hire a conveyancer or property solicitor to handle the legal aspects of the sale.
-Fees will vary, depending on the size of your home.
+Fees will vary depending on the size of your home.

 • Estate agent fees

-• Final utilities bills
+• Final utility bills

-Sell your property with Stadium Residential
+Sell your property in Highbury with Stadium Residential

 Hire a conveyancing solicitor